WorldDAB General Assembly 2017, Paris, France

 Dr Frederik Ndolu, Member of Executive Board, Radio Republik Indonesia

-Dr Frederik Ndolu started a 5-year term as member of the supervisory council of Radio Republik Indonesia (RRI) in 2016, where he is responsible for broadcast technology policy.
+Dr Frederik Ndolu started a 5-year term as a member of the supervisory council of Radio Republik Indonesia (RRI) in 2016, where he is responsible for broadcast technology policy.
 He started his career as a reporter and producer at Voice of Indonesia in 1986, later moving to cover domestic issues.
 He obtained a masters degree in 2004, and become a doctor of political science in 2015 at the University of Indonesia Jakarta.
+RRI is one of the biggest public service broadcasters in the world with 6,500 employees, 98 regional branches and an overseas broadcasting division – Voice of Indonesia – with programming in nine languages.

 Nick Piggott, Project Director, RadioDNS